rlf-arlut/tmrg/doc/source/triplication.rst

 vote01
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Majority voters can be added on a triplicated signal by adding a net declaration with a specific name (``Voter`` postfix).
+Majority voters can be added on a triplicated signal by adding a net declaration with a specific name (``Voted`` postfix).
 By assigning a value of a source signal, one ensures that the module can be simulated or synthesized.

 .. code-block:: verilog